30/01/2025

 At IE School of Politics, Economics and Global Affairs, we’re proud of a faculty that features groundbreaking scholars.
-Their work explores the varied challenges democracies in the 21st century, with a drive to tackle important global issues while educating tomorrow’s leaders.
+Their work explores the varied challenges to democracy in the 21st century, with a drive to tackle important global issues while educating tomorrow’s leaders.
 Every program and discipline features faculty who strive to make lasting change in their fields of expertise.
 As such, their publications and research initiatives are lauded around the world.

-Tackling the challenges of democracy
+Tackling the challenges of democracy through research initiatives

 Michael Becher, Political Economy at IE School of Politics, Economics and Global Affairs